 30) Chicken Noodle Casserole

-You can still appreciate the nostalgia it brings even if you didn’t grow up with it.
-It’s a plus when you’re holding a baby that won’t let you put them down.
-Use sturdy pasta so it won’t fall apart and become mushy the second day.
-If you are bringing this to someone you do not know very well, it works: shared tastes, no surprises, just a fresh, warm, and reliving goodness.
+You can still enjoy the feeling of nostalgia this brings even if you didn’t grow up with it.
+It’s a bonus when you’re holding a baby that won’t let you put them down.
+Use good pasta so it won’t fall apart and get mushy the second day.
+If you are taking this to someone you don’t know so well, it works it’s a shared taste, no surprises, just a a warm, fresh, and reliving goodness.